-You can enjoy seasonal, locally sourced cuisine for breakfast, lunch or dinner at Meridian.
+You can enjoy seasonal, locally sourced cuisine for breakfast, lunch, or dinner at Meridian.
 There are booths for family groups and a beautiful open bar (next to the open kitchen) which seats 16.

 The cuisine is defined by what is available in the area.
 There is a range of vegetarian entrees as well as seafood and meat dishes.
-We started with a local wine and an excellent cheese platter (we were able to choose the cheeses) with baguette and Northwest berries.
+We started with a glass of local wine and an excellent cheese platter (we were able to choose the cheeses) with baguette and Northwest berries.

 Our server was very knowledgeable and the menu listed the farms and purveyors so we knew where our food was sourced.

-My friend chose a Beef Flat Iron steak with king trumpet mushrooms, Oregon black truffle, pearl onion, Yukon Gold potatoes and bordelaise sauce.
+My friend chose a Beef Flat Iron steak with king trumpet mushrooms, Oregon black truffle, pearl onion, Yukon Gold potatoes, and bordelaise sauce.

 After all that hiking, I was hungry and chose the duck entrée… bergamot, cipollini onion, braised greens, watermelon radish over a smoked broth.
 The duck was prepared Sous Vide.

-As we dined, we enjoyed the ever-changing view and ended the meal with a delightful dessert, a gourmet version of s'mores!
+As we dined, we enjoyed the ever-changing view and ended the meal with a delightful dessert, a gourmet version of s' mores!

 When You Go to Headlands Coastal Lodge and Spa

 After exploring the lodge and area for several days I knew I must return.
 It’s only a two-hour scenic drive from Portland.
-The service was friendly, attentive and knowledgeable so I felt at home.
+The service was friendly, attentive, and knowledgeable so I felt at home.
 It’s hard to think of a stay any less than a full weekend.
-There is so much to do, several restaurants to experience (try the Pelican Brewing Company next to the Lodge too), and don’t forget some “Stay In” down time.
+There is so much to do, several restaurants to experience (try the Pelican Brewing Company next to the Lodge too), and don’t forget some “Stay In” downtime.